beanone/kg_experiments/experiment/cooccurrence/topics.md

+## Topic 29 (Level -1)
+**Keywords**: particle, faraday, cup, metal, charge

+**Document 34**:

+the faraday cup electrometer is the simplest form of an electrical aerosol instrument used in aerosol studies it consists of an electrometer and a filter inside a faraday cage charged particles collected by the filter generate an electric current which is measured by the electrometer principle according to law the charge collected on the faraday cup is the induced charge that means that the filter...

-## Topic 2 (Level -1)
+## Topic 76 (Level -1)
-**Keywords**: nuclear, microwave, effect, noe, larmor
+**Keywords**: vibration, frequency, transition, vibrational, rotational

-**Document 0**:
+**Document 2**:

-the nuclear overhauser effect noe is the transfer of nuclear spin polarization from one nuclear spin population to another via cross relaxation it is a common phenomenon observed by nuclear magnetic resonance nmr spectroscopy the theoretical basis for the noe was described and experimentally verified by anderson and in the noe is an extension of the seminal work of american physicist albert overha...
+coupling is a coupled rotational and vibrational excitation of a molecule it is different from coupling which involves a change in all of electronic vibrational and rotational states simultaneously rotational vibrational spectroscopy generally vibrational transitions occur in conjunction with rotational transitions consequently it is possible to observe both rotational and vibrational transitions ...

-## Topic 65 (Level -1)
+## Topic 95 (Level -1)
-**Keywords**: air, hydrometer, pressure, liquid, flow
+**Keywords**: spin, electron, polarization, field, magnetic

-**Document 9**:
+**Document 7**:

-an anisotropic liquid is a liquid which has and where the molecules have an average structural order relative to each other along their molecular axis that ordinary do not have liquid are examples of anisotropic liquids...
+the knight shift is a shift in the nuclear magnetic resonance frequency of a paramagnetic first published in by the american physicist walter david knight the knight shift refers to the relative shift k in nmr frequency for atoms in a metal e g sodium compared with the same atoms in a nonmetallic environment e g sodium chloride the observed shift reflects the local magnetic field produced at the s...

+## Topic 125 (Level -1)
+**Keywords**: quantum, mechanic, theory, relativity, classical

-**Document 13**:
+**Document 11**:

-in combustion physics fuel mass fraction is the ratio of fuel mass flow to the total mass flow of a fuel if an air flow is fuel free the fuel mass fraction is zero in fuel without gases the ratio is unity as fuel is in a combustion process the fuel mass fraction is reduced...
+the rrkm theory is a theory of chemical reactivity it was developed by and in and in theory and into the rrkm theory in by who took the transition state theory developed by in into account these methods enable the computation of simple of the reaction rates from a few characteristics of the potential energy surface...

-## Topic 164 (Level -1)
+## Topic 130 (Level -1)
-**Keywords**: hamiltonian, landau, picture, oscillation, fermi
+**Keywords**: fragment, slac, center, accelerator, positron

-**Document 54**:
+**Document 40**:

-the law of maximum also known as law of the maximum is a principle developed by which states that total growth of a or a plant is proportional to about growth factors growth will not be greater than the aggregate values of the growth factors without the correction of the limiting growth factors and other are not fully or used resulting in resources applications hence the need to achieve maximal va...
+a fragment separator is an ion optical device used to focus and separate products from the collision of relativistic ion beams with thin targets selected products can then be studied individually fragment separators typically of a series of superconducting magnetic elements the thin target immediately before the separator allows the fragments produced through various reactions to the target materi...

-## Topic 213 (Level -1)
+## Topic 134 (Level -1)
-**Keywords**: object, concept, galileo, language, physics
+**Keywords**: bioinformatic, computational, research, computer, program

-**Document 4**:
+**Document 49**:

-chemical physics is a of chemistry and physics that phenomena using techniques from atomic and molecular physics and condensed matter physics it is the branch of physics that studies chemical processes from the point of view of physics while at the interface of physics and chemistry chemical physics is distinct from physical chemistry in that it focuses more on the characteristic elements and theo...
+the journal of computational biology is a peer reviewed scientific journal dedicated to computational biology and bioinformatics the journal is published in issues per year by...

-## Topic 229 (Level -1)
+## Topic 149 (Level -1)
 **Keywords**: law, force, body, momentum, motion

 **Document 24**: